New Clients Email

 • Avoid handing over your Social Security number just because someone asks for it.
 Make sure they need it, and ask how they’ll protect it.

 Ultimately, there’s a lot more you can do, but the key point is to think twice about sharing your PII—and even more often about protecting it.
-Being overprotective of your PII is very important, even if it seems like overkill.
+Being overprotective of your PII is very important, even if it seems overkill.

 We can help.